 Services that cannot be provided at the Reference Desk includes, but is not limited to: proofreading students’ essays, software training, interpreting legal or medical statuses, and performing repairs or software installations on patrons’ laptops.

-“Book a Librarian” is a one-on-one research consultation with a librarian for extensive, in-depth research assistance.
+is a one-on-one research consultation with a librarian for extensive, in-depth research assistance.
 Meetings must be made 24-hours in advance.
 After you choose a time and submit the booking, you will receive an email confirmation with the librarian’s name for the date and time requested.
-Consultations are generally face-to-face, but Global Campus students can be accommodated via telephone, online chat, or email.
+Consultations can be facilitated face-to-face, virtually, via telephone, online chat, or email.